Geometric Langlands in prime characteristic: Main result

-The last statement follows from the fact that the base change of $\epsilon_{\kappa'}:\sP'\ra\on{Higgs}_G'$ to $B^{'0}$ is an isomorphism (see Proposition \ref{reg torsor}). \end{proof} To state the second abelianisation theorem, recall that in \cite{CZ} we constructed a canonical isomorphism
+The last statement follows from the fact that the base change of $\epsilon_{\kappa'}:\sP'\ra\on{Higgs}_G'$ to $B^{'0}$ is an isomorphism (see Proposition \ref{reg torsor}). \end{proof} To state the second abelianization theorem, recall that in \cite{CZ} we constructed a canonical isomorphism